Policies

 including and similar words do not imply any limit.

-Intellectual Property Rights includes copyright and all rights existing anywhere in the world conferred under statute, common law or equity relating to inventions (including patents), registered and unregistered trade marks and designs, circuit layouts, data and databases, confidential information, know-how, and all other rights resulting from intellectual activity.
+Intellectual Property Rights includes copyright and all rights existing anywhere in the world conferred under statute, common law or equity relating to inventions (including patents), registered and unregistered trademarks and designs, circuit layouts, data and databases, confidential information, know-how, and all other rights resulting from intellectual activity.
 Intellectual Property has a consistent meaning, and includes any enhancement, modification or derivative work of the Intellectual Property.

 Objectionable includes being objectionable, defamatory, obscene, harassing, threatening, harmful, or unlawful in any way.

-Organisation means a single legal entity that is registered to use the Overcyte SaaS Platform under this aggreement.
+Organisation means a single legal entity that is registered to use the Overcyte SaaS Platform under this agreement.
 The license granted is limited solely to that legal entity and does not extend to affiliated companies, subsidiaries, parent entities, or third parties unless explicitly agreed to in writing by Overcyte.

 Overcyte Software means the software owned by us(and our licensors) that is used to provide the Service.